Main / Edit / History / / Users Area

 Hiding session data.

-Sometimes it is useful to store some data in the session the way the user would not know what it contains.
+Sometimes it is useful to store some data in the session in a way that the user does not know what it contains.

 There is no problem when you are using server side storage, however when you use client side storage you need to encrypt the data.